‘The Fallout’ is Rebecca Thornton’s debut novel.

 If you’re a fan of the ‘Big Little Lies’ book and series by Liane Moriarty, then I would wholeheartedly recommend this book.
 Set in well to do London, where all the women have nannies and staff, the story concentrates on the pressures of society as well as the ruthlessness of social media.
 As the women communicate through their WhatsApp groups pretending to be friends and there for one another, but instead are bitching behind each other’s back.
 Inclusions of WhatsApp conversations give an interesting slant to the story, as it shows the real people and their true colours.
 I found myself feeling sympathetic towards both Sarah and Liza as they battled with heightened emotions but also found their obsession with Ella and why she ghosted the women fascinating.
 Ella certainly is an interesting character, she’s elusive, with her perfect life, body and family.

 Rebecca is a new author for me, but is definitely one that I will be looking into, her observation of toxic female relationships and shallow characters is well written and made for compelling reading.
 A thrilling story of how one simple story can spiral out of control, ‘The Fallout’ is a good dramatic story with complex characters highlighting the pressures of the society and the real struggle behind perfection.

-You can buy ‘The House On The Edge Of The Cliff’ from Amazon and is available to buy from good bookshops.
+You can buy ‘The Fallout’ from Amazon and will be available to buy from good bookshops.